Because every developer needs to have a New Guid generator and .Net info search iGoogle widget ;-). It was time for me to create one!

 Your gadget will be validated before the real publish.
 Fix all the issues that show in popup (see image below).
 And retry.

-Like I told you to easy.
-Ofcourse you can do mutch more with it, but this will do for most of your widgets.
+Like I told you, too easy.
+Of course you can do much more with it, but this will do for most of your widgets.